micckey/Grocery_Store/README.md

 # Grocery App (Flutter + BLoC)

-A simple and beginner-friendly grocery shopping app built with Flutter, demonstrating the use of BLoC (Business Logic Component) for state management.
+ demonstrating the use of BLoC (Business Logic Component) for state management.

 ---